Maybenot: A Framework for Traffic Analysis Defenses: Availability

+A state can either be a no-op state by setting the \texttt{action} field to \texttt{None}, or it can optionally specify one of the four actions in Figure~\ref{fig:machines:action}.

-An action has associated \texttt{timeout}, \texttt{action}, and \texttt{limit} distributions that are sampled.
-The \texttt{action} distribution is either the duration to block for or the bytes of padding to inject.
-The \texttt{bypass} and \texttt{replace} flags are used to schedule the action as described in Section~\ref{sec:framework:actions}.
+An action has associated distributions that are sampled.
+The \texttt{duration} distributions for blocking and timer actions are used to sample the duration that will be returned to the integrator.
+The \texttt{bypass} and \texttt{replace} flags are used to carry out the actions as described in Section~\ref{sec:framework:actions}.
 An action is scheduled every time a machine transitions.
-Note that since only one action is allowed per machine per call of \texttt{trigger\_events}, the action of the last state transitioned to is scheduled.
+Note that, since only one action is allowed per machine per call to \texttt{trigger\_events}, the action of the last state (with an action: note from Figure~\ref{fig:machines:state} that the action is optional) transitioned to is scheduled.